juanjqo/dqrobotics-interface-coppeliasim/README.md

 #### Build and Install

 Example for coppeliasim-v4.6.0-rev18.
-NOTE: replace coppeliasim-v4.6.0-rev18 with the actual CoppeliaSim version you have.
+Note: :warning: replace coppeliasim-v4.6.0-rev18 with the actual CoppeliaSim version you have.

 ```shell
 git clone https://github.com/juanjqo/cpp-interface-coppeliasim --recursive